The Seven Classic Cookbooks Martha Uses All the Time

 "The Stockpot and Steamer Cookbook"

-Why Martha Likes It: This cookbook is inspiration for Martha's "One Pot" cookbook.
-Pick up a copy and you'll understand why.
+Why Martha Likes It: This cookbook was the inspiration for Martha's "One Pot" cookbook.

 Shop Now: The Stockpot and Steamer Cookbook, used from $15, amazon.com.